|

 Modern philosophy - Wikipedia

 Modern philosophy is philosophy developed in the modern era and associated with modernity.
-It is not a specific doctrine or school (and thus should not be confused with Modernism ), although there are certain assumptions common to much of it, which helps to distinguish it from earlier philosophy.
+It is not a specific doctrine or school (and thus should not be confused with Modernism), although certain assumptions are common to much of it, which helps to distinguish it from earlier philosophy.

 Modern philosophy | History, Philosophers, & Facts | Britannica